 Did you know that how you take care of your kid’s baby teeth will affect how healthy their permanent teeth will be, too?
-As a children’s dentist in Layton and Roy, here are some of the more common dental problems that we witness.
+As a children’s dentist in Layton and West Haven, here are some of the more common dental problems that we witness.

 Tooth decay is a common issue with toddlers that use a bottle.
 As kids get off a bottle the chances of bottle rot diminish, but the chances of teeth issues from poor oral health habits increases.